yellows8/3ds_smashbroshax/README.md

 Note that the smashbrosfullgame_beaconseqX.pcap beacons aren't actually needed.

 This can be used with the homebrew-launcher otherapp payload to boot into hbmenu.
-However, doing so is New3DS-only: just like regionFOUR, the current application process has to terminate for Home Menu takeover to work, and smash-bros process termination on Old3DS results in a hardware-reboot(just like normal smash-bros application exiting).
+However, doing so is New3DS-only, at the time of writing.